Use the resources below to plan epilepsy services and make a case for more resources.

 Epilepsy Commissioning Toolkit

 Epilepsy Action together with Epilepsy Society created the Epilepsy Commissioning Toolkit.
-This is a hub of tools and resources to help commissioners improve or redesign epilepsy services.
+This is a hub of tools and resources to help commissioners and clinicians improve or redesign epilepsy services.

 Epilepsy Specialist Nurse Competencies

 These are helpful in understanding the expectations of different nurse bandings.
 The competencies also contain sample job descriptions of band 6 and band 7 ESN posts.
 We recommend a weekly plan to aid capacity planning to show what the ESN will be focussing on in addition to patient contact, eg admin, education, service development and professional development

 Value of epilepsy specialist nurses